dinicleyalves/dinicleyalves/README.md

 <!-- Your title -->
-## Hi, I'm Murillo Comino, a Developer 🚀 from Brazil.
+## Hi, I'm Dinicley Alves, a Developer 🚀 from Brazil.